bmanTM/doogle/README.md

 npm run build .
 ```

-Once the build has completed, the koa backend will serve the rest.
+Once the build has completed, the koa backend will serve the rest.<br>
 Starting from the project's root:
 ```sh
 npm install
 node index.js
 ```

-React should automatically launch the app in a new tab of your default browser.
+The site and API should now be live on http://localhost:3011<br>
-(If for some reason this fails, the app is hosted on http://localhost:3000)
+The site lives on http://localhost:3011/ and api on http://localhost:3011/api/

 ### Testing library
 I use mocha for running test.js.
 You'll need to install this and then run the test script